 You should seek independent advice about applying for restoration to the roll, as we are unable to advise applicants.

-If you want to work for an authorised body
+If you are struck off and want to work for an authorised body

 If you want to work for an authorised body,

 - your prospective employer must first obtain our permission to employ you.

 It is a criminal offence to fail to disclose the fact you have been struck off to a prospective employer of this type.

 If you were struck off for dishonesty, we are unlikely to grant permission to employ you.

 Any permission we grant is likely to place strict limits on what you can do.